Two dead after plane crashes in New Orleans

 NEW ORLEANS - Authorities confirmed two people have died in a plane crash in New Orleans Friday afternoon.

 According to WWL, a small plane crashed near the New Orleans Lakefront Airport in New Orleans East around 3:30 p.m.
+Witnesses say fire engulfed the plane after it crashed down.
 It is not clear why the plane went down.

+Federal Aviation Administration inspectors will investigate the crash to determine a cause.

 More News